 So the "Coss & Bess" written on the picture remained a mystery to me because it did not fit any of the family.

-Last month, I found the following picture on http://www.findagrave.com/.
+Last month, I found the following picture on Find A Grave.
 As you can see, it is the same picture as the one above, only in a little better condition.
-It was attached to W. J. Roberts who was buried in the Hess Cemetery in Jackson County, Oklahoma.
+It was attached to the memorial page for W. J. Roberts who was buried in the Hess Cemetery in Jackson County, Oklahoma.

 This helps to solve another genealogical mystery.
 Years ago, my uncle Wilber told a story about his grandpa (Charles B Wilson) visiting "Roberts" relatives in Portales, NM in the early 1900's.
 I could never figure out how the Roberts in his story were related to our Wilsons.
 He also talked about a gunfight that took place in Texas involving the Wilson and Roberts family.
 After the gunfight, the Roberts family moved away.
 The Roberts moved to Oklahoma and some of their children moved to Portales, NM and lived there in the 1910 census.